HASBROUCK HEIGHTS SWIM CLUB INC.

 Section 3

-The Club shall have two (2) classes of memberships.
-A General Membership as defined in Article II, Section 1, and a Senior Citizen membership, who is a general member for minimum of 10 years and has reached or will reach the age of sixty-five (65) prior to the upcoming swim season.
+(b) A Senior Citizen Membership, for those who have reached or will reach the age of sixty-five (65) prior to the upcoming swim season.
 A Senior Citizen Membership may include the Senior Citizen and his/her spouse.
+The age of either spouse can be used to qualify for Senior Citizen Membership.

 Section 4